Simranjeet7860/Daily-Diary/README.md

 :arrow_right: **Date : 03-SEPTEMBER-2022**

-1 .Chat room
+### Chat room

 Chat room is the space where user inetract with others (Admin , System user) by the text messages.
 Chat room can be created by the 3 ways :
-1. By guest-
+- By guest
-2. By Direct
+- By Direct
-3. By group -
+- By group -

-2. Chat message
+### Chat message

 It is the space where text are sent between people.
 Every message that has been sent by a User gets reflected in the Chat Message List.

+### Chat profile

-3. Chat profile Chat profile show you a list of all the active profiles in your ERPNext account with whom you can start a chat.To start a new chat, simply type the name of the User in the search bar of chatbox and start communicating.
+Chat profile show you a list of all the active profiles in your ERPNext account with whom you can start a chat.To start a new chat, simply type the name of the User in the search bar of chatbox and start communicating.

+### Chat setting

-4. Chat setting In chat setting can set the timing to enable the chat.
+In chat setting can set the timing to enable the chat.
-- Can allowed roles to the users. - Can attached the file with whom you want to communicate.
+Can allowed roles to the users. - Can attached the file with whom you want to communicate.

-5 .
-Chat user setting This setting shows at the user end where user can enable the notificaton tone and message tone etc.
+### Chat user setting

+This setting shows at the user end where user can enable the notificaton tone and message tone etc.

 :arrow_right: **Date : 04-SEPTEMBER-2022**